 In November 1821, the still-grieving Donkin was only now able to recommence his journey to England.
 In spite of being a sick man and clearly still depressed due to the loss of his wife, Donkin had proved to be an able and conscientious administrator.

 On his return to England he married Anna Maria Elliot in 1832.
-From 1832 to 1827 Donkin sat in the House of Commons as Member of Parliament for Berwick-upon-Tweed and in 1835 became Surveyor-General of the Ordnance.
+From 1832 to 1827 Donkin sat in the House of Commons as the Member of Parliament for Berwick-upon-Tweed and in 1835 became Surveyor-General of the Ordnance.
 He was elected as MP for Sandwich in 1839, and held that seat until he committed suicide at Southampton on 1st May 1841.
 By then he was a general, and colonel of the 11th Regiment of Foot.
-He is listed as one of the important graves lost on the Burdett Coutts Memorial in Old St. Pancras Churchyard in London.
+He is listed as one of the important graves lost during railway construction work and recorded on the Burdett Coutts Memorial in Old St. Pancras Churchyard in London.

-A report in the British newspaper, The Spectator, 8th May 1841, records his suicide as follows:
+A report in the British newspaper, The Spectator, of 8th May 1841, records his suicide as follows:

-Clearly the loss of his first love lay heavily on his soul but exacerbating it must have been the death of his father in March of that year as well as the death of his son after that of his father.
+Clearly the loss of his first love lay heavily on his soul but exacerbating it must have been the death of his father in March of that year as well as that of his son soon after that of his father.

 Letter Book of Sir Rufane Shaw Donkin edited by J.B.
 Scott M.A.
 (1970, Bumley’s, Port Elizabeth)